metal-gogo/todo-projects/README.md

 - [ ] Create a Mexican Soccer Quiniela web app
 - [ ] Make habit to use Rapid logging for daily work
   - In progress
+- [ ] Learn to implement a GraphQL server
+- [ ] Create an app with a GraphQL Backend